top of page

 "The tour guides do it," was what one young birder told my friend recently when she advised against using call playback.

-In Australia, any tour or photographic guide using call playback to lure birds closer, without a licence, is almost certainly committing an offence and is liable to having their tour licence revoked.
+In Australia, any tour or photographic guide using call playback to lure birds closer, without a license, is almost certainly committing an offence and is liable to having their tour license revoked.

-I did not disturb the nesting bird so it's ok for me to post this photo to social media.
+I did not disturb the nesting bird, so it's okay for me to post this photo to social media.

-The issue is not only what you did to get the photo, but also what someone else will do who tries to replicate your image.
+The issue is not only what you did to get the photo, but also what someone else will do who sees your image on social media and tries to copy it.
+Monkey see, monkey do.

 Blanket ban

-The simplest and most effective way of preventing people from disturbing nesting birds (the most critical time in a bird's life) is to discourage the posting of nesting bird images, regardless of how the image was taken.
+The simplest and most effective way of preventing people from disturbing nesting birds (the most critical time in a bird's life) is to discourage the posting of nesting bird images on social media, regardless of how the image was taken.

-Whilst it may be tempting, and arguable, to have exceptions for nesting bird images that are not readily copied, such as colonial nesting birds in Antarctica or nests at the top of tall trees, the problem is that, once you make one exception, it raises the question of where to draw the line.
+While it may be tempting, and arguable, to have exceptions for nesting bird images that aren't readily copied, such as colonial nesting birds in Antarctica or nests at the top of tall trees, the problem is that, once you make one exception, it raises the question of where to draw the line.

-Remote, livecam feeds of nesting birds by birding authorities is one way of promoting our understanding of, and empathy for, the lives of birds with minimal risk to the birds themselves through either direct disturbance or indirectly encouraging badly behaved copycats.
+Remote, live cam feeds of nesting birds by birding authorities are one way of promoting our understanding of, and empathy for, the lives of birds with minimal risk to the birds themselves through either direct disturbance or indirectly encouraging badly behaved copycats.

 The bird was nesting in a public area

-Similarly, a bird in a public park may be used to people walking by, but as soon as a human stops and looks directly at it, let alone points a big one-eyed lens at it, it gets agitated.
-I was once tasked with getting an image of a common Australian magpie in flight.
-I thought this would be easy as they are everywhere.
-However, what I quickly realised is that whilst they were prepared to 'hang out with humans' they become very nervous if you suddenly paid them too much attention and immediately left the area.
+Similarly, a bird in a public park might be used to people passing by, but as soon as someone stops and stares at it, especially with a large camera lens, it becomes distressed.
+I once had to capture an image of a common Australian magpie in flight.
+I assumed it would be simple since they are everywhere.
+However, I quickly realized that while they are comfortable around humans, they become very nervous if you focus too much attention on them and quickly leave the area.

-Secondly, even if you did not disturb the bird whilst taking the image, by posting a bird nesting in a public area you are encouraging others to do the same, and not everyone will do so with as much care.
-Further, imagine if dozens of people stopped and took a photo of the willie wagtail in the nest next to the path?
-Can you still say that it would have no impact?
+Secondly, even if you didn't disturb the bird while taking the photo, by sharing an image of a bird nesting in a public space, you are encouraging others to do the same, and not everyone will exercise the same caution.
+Consider if dozens of people stopped to photograph the willie wagtail nesting by the path.
+Can you still claim there would be no effect?

-If anything, publishing images of nesting birds in public places is the WORST kind of nest photography to post on social media, due to the fact that these birds are so visible to others and vulnerable to interference.
-Few people may be able to replicate an image of a bird nesting at the top of an Andean mountain or 30 metre high gum tree, but potentially hundreds of people have easy and ready access to the bird nesting in a local park, making it more vulnerable, not less.
+In fact, sharing images of nesting birds in public areas is the WORST type of nest photography to post on social media, because these birds are highly visible and vulnerable to disturbance.
+Few people can replicate a photo of a bird nesting atop an Andean mountain or in a 30-meter-high gum tree, but potentially hundreds can easily access a bird nesting in a local park, making it more susceptible, not less.

-Lastly, there is a study that suggests that far from being more able to cope with stress, birds that are in high stress environments, such as public parks, are susceptible to having a catastrophic collapse at the addition of even small, additional stresses.
-In simple terms, the additional stress of humans 'watching' the nest may be the mouse that sank the boat.
+Finally, a study suggests that birds in high-stress environments, like public parks, are prone to catastrophic collapse with even minor additional stresses.
+In simple terms, the added stress of humans 'watching' the nest may be the mouse that sank the boat.

 I am a professional/high profile photographer so it's ok for me to do it but you shouldn't try to copy me.